Pizzeria-style hand-tossed pizza dough that you can make right at home. No special pizza oven is needed, either!

-Often I’ll see folks stretch it out with a ton of flour.
-The pizza ends up coming out white on the edges (because of the excessive flour) or tough/dry.
+Often, I see folks stretch it out with a ton of flour.
+The pizza is white on the edges (due to excessive flour) or tough/dry.
+The dough should be tacky but not stick to your fingers.

 Freezing Dough and Thawing Instructions